Nardianian/skald-reworked/README.md

 - Fixed GUI bugs on standalone.
 GUI resizable.
 - ASIO & Jack support.

-Here only for Windows x64 (but being a Juce project it can be easily adapted for Mac and Linux), using CMake v4.2.0, Juce v8.0.12 and Visual Studio 2026 Insiders.
+Here only for Windows x64, using CMake v4.2.0, Juce v8.0.12 and Visual Studio 2026 Insiders on Windows 11 (but being a Juce project it can be easily adapted for Mac and Linux).

 MIDI channel and velocity setting mode:

+--> Clic on a single dot

 --> SHIFT + Vertical Drag: Changes the individual point's velocity.